dmitriz/cpsfy/README.md

 as in [Fluture](https://github.com/fluture-js/Fluture) or Folktale's [`Data.Task`](https://github.com/folktale/data.task), or the last one, or anywhere inbetween.

-Similar to Promises, also for CPS functions, handling both exceptions and asynchronous errors can be managed the same way, if necessary:
+Similar to Promises, also for CPS functions, handling both exceptions and asynchronous errors can be managed the same way, if necessary.
+Or the multiple callbacks feature of CPS functions can be utilized to handle errors of different nature in different callbacks, such as for instance [Fun-Task does](https://github.com/rpominov/fun-task/blob/master/docs/exceptions.md)

 On the other hand, in comparison with Promises, the CPS functions allow for clean separation between exceptions such as bugs